 - 1 cup granny smith apples peeled & sliced into thin matchsticks

 - 1/2 cup cilantro chopped or minced

 - 2 eggs lightly beaten with wire whip

 - 1 1/2 cup panko crumbs

-- 2 4-oz Tilapia filets use red snapper if available
+- 4 4-oz Tilapia filets Can use other white fish

 - In a small bowl, mix together the mayonnaise and the jerk seasoning (test how hot the seasoning is – some are quite hot and some are medium).
-This is called jerk aioli.
+The mixture of jerk seasoning and mayonnaise is called jerk aioli.

 - Combine the next 6 ingredients plus 2 Tbsp of the jerk mayo mix in a large bowl (make sure everything is chopped to be bite size).
 Cover and place in refrigerator until ready to use.

 - Dry the fish filets thoroughly with paper towels.
 Heat oil to quite hot in large skillet.
 Dip the filets first in the beaten eggs and then in the panko crumbs and place in hot skillet.